-The Bankruptcy Court shall have entered the Disclosure Statement Order, approving the Disclosure Statement as containing adequate information pursuant to section 1125 of the Bankruptcy Code and authorizing the solicitation of votes with respect to this Plan.
-The Disclosure Statement Order shall be a Final Order.
+The Bankruptcy Court shall have entered the Disclosure Statement Order approving the Disclosure Statement as containing adequate information pursuant to section 1125 of the Bankruptcy Code and authorizing the solicitation of votes with respect to the Plan.

 b.
 Confirmation Order